erasmus-without-paper/ewp-specs-api-discovery/README.md

 Summary
 -------

-**IMPORTANT: This version of Discovery API is OBSOLETE.
-The Registry Service will keep recognizing manifests in version 4, but implementers are encouraged to upgrade to version 5 in order to be able to use new features.**

 **Discovery API** is the first API that the partner developer needs to implement in order to become a basic member of the *Erasmus Without Paper* Network.